-The recession also appears to be affecting the number of workers who have money saved for retirement.
+It is assumed the recession affected the number of workers who had money saved for retirement.
 Back in 2009, 75 percent said they had savings.
-Today that number has dropped 66 percent.
+Today that number has dropped to 65 percent.
 The assumption would be that they consumed money saved for retirement for current expenses.

 Age makes a difference in retirement savings, too.
 Workers between the ages of 35 and 54 are just as likely to be saving money as their counterparts 10 years ago.
 But among younger workers aged 25 to 34 the number saving for retirement has dropped from 70 percent to 55 percent.
 It was not cited in the study, but rising student loans could be a reason.

 The amount saved could fall far short of what they'll need in retirement.
-Fully 60 percent report that they and their spouses have saved less than $25,000 for retirement (excluding their home and defined benefit pension plans).
-About half of them have saved less than $1,000!
+Fully 75 percent report that they and their spouses have saved less than $25,000 for retirement (excluding their home and defined benefit pension plans).
+About 28 perdcent of them have saved less than $1,000!

 Finally, less than half of the workers surveyed have done a calculation on how much money they'll need at retirement.
 Not surprisingly those who have done a calculation are more likely to have a higher target for savings.